HongCheng-Chu/AVGirls-crawler/README.md

 ## Contact me
 - Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.
-- I will doing other company crawler after S1 finish like Madonna and MOODYZ which if it easily get.
+- I will update other company crawler which if it easily do.